-It was very gratifying to achieve a major milestone in obtaining from the United States Food and Drug Administration (FDA) protocol endorsement of our Phase 3 Clinical Trial and in December 2011 the FDA gave final clearance that will allow us to start recruiting patients.
-It is quite extraordinary that this process has taken the best part of 20 years!
-Since 1986 Technegas has helped over 2.6 million patients, without adverse side effects, suffering from the life-threatening condition, Pulmonary Embolism.
+It was very gratifying to achieve a major milestone in commencing our Phase 3 Clinical Trial in November 2012 at Columbia Presbyterian in New York City.
+After nearly two decades of working toward United States approval, we are closing in on our goal.
+Since 1986 Technegas has helped nearly three million patients suffering from the life-threatening condition, Pulmonary Embolism.
 Technegas products are used in every major market throughout the globe with the exception of the United States.
-Shareholders will appreciate that the United States represents 50% of the nuclear medicine departments in the world.
-Penetration into this market is expected to more than double our international demand for Technegas.
+The United States represents 50% of the nuclear medicine departments in the world.
+Penetration into this market is expected to more than double our global demand for Technegas.
 We are hopeful that by 2015 we will have a commercial presence in the United States and be able to replicate the growth of our business that we have achieved in Canada.
-Canada now represents the second-largest market for Technegas in the world.
+Last year in Canada we sold more Technegas Patient Administrations Sets than any other single market in the world.

-Shareholders will also be aware that we have an involvement in Macquarie Medical Imaging (MMI) a comprehensive imaging facility including PET (Positron Emission Tomography).
+Shareholders will also be aware that we have an involvement in Macquarie Medical Imaging (MMI), a comprehensive imaging facility including PET (Positron Emission Tomography).
 The imaging practice is housed within Macquarie University Hospital located at North Ryde, NSW.
-MMI is now starting to show the promise that we anticipated when the investment was undertaken.
-We now have a 30% equity partner in Macquarie Medical Imaging in the form of Macquarie University itself while we hold a 20% equity interest.
+MMI, in line with the positive growth seen at the hospital, is now starting to show the promise that we anticipated when the investment was undertaken.
+Furthermore, we are involved in important research initiatives to include the only Australian site chosen by the Michael J Fox Foundation to fund research into Parkinson's Disease.